HSCI 131. Health and Society (3)

-Prerequisites: HSCI 390, HSCI 488.
+Prerequisite: HSCI 587.
 Critical review of infectious diseases, their transmission, control, prevention and significance in the past, present and future.

 HSCI 589.
-Epidemiology of Common Chronic Diseases (3)
+Epidemiology of Common Chronic Diseases I (3)

-Preparatory: HSCI 588, HSCI 592.
+Prerequisite: HSCI 587.
 Selected models to evaluate, analyze and investigate risk factors related to common chronic diseases.

 HSCI 591.
-Quantitative Demography for Health Science (3)
+Quantitative Demography in Public Health (3)

-Prerequisites: HSCI 390, HSCI 488; Graduate standing.
-Combines data collection, design of data gathering instruments, data analysis, statistical methods and statistical reasoning for the health sciences.
+Prerequisites: Graduate standing.
+Combines data collection, design of data gathering instruments, data analysis, statistical methods and statistical reasoning for public health.

 HSCI 592A.
 Advanced Biostatistics II (3)